KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 This philosophy can be applied to web development.

 The industry prioritizes new things and pressures us to adopt them.
-The industry has left behind good ideas, including hypermedia.
+The industry has left behind good ideas, such as hypermedia.

 <!--
 Books